dewittethomas/portfolio-web-advanced/README.md

 - [x] Async & Await
 - [x] Fetching Data
 - [x] Self-Executing Function
+- [x] Basic CSS Animation

 ### Name

 A "What's Your Name?" page allows users to input their name, which is then saved to LocalStorage.
-The form includes validation to ensure a name is entered before submission.
+The form includes validation to ensure a name is entered before submission (which is executed by clicking the submit-button).
 Additionally, a "Discover Your Name" page displays the stored name dynamically.

 This feature demonstrates: